 - Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
-Advise females of reproductive potential to inform their healthcare provider of a known or suspected pregnancy [see Warnings and Precautions (5.6), Use in Specific Populations (8.1)]. - Advise females of reproductive potential to use effective contraception during treatment with QINLOCK and for at least 1 week after the final dose [see Use in Specific Populations (8.3)]. - Advise males with female partners of reproductive potential to use effective contraception during treatment with QINLOCK and for at least 1 week after the final dose [see Use in Specific Populations (8.3), Nonclinical Toxicology (13.1)].
+Advise females of reproductive potential to inform their healthcare provider of a known or suspected pregnancy [see Warnings and Precautions (5.67), Use in Specific Populations (8.1)]. - Advise females of reproductive potential to use effective contraception during treatment with QINLOCK and for 1 week after the last dose [see Use in Specific Populations (8.3)]. - Advise males with female partners of reproductive potential to use effective contraception during treatment with QINLOCK and for 1 week after the last dose [see Use in Specific Populations (8.3), Nonclinical Toxicology (13.1)].